Skip to content

 A dependency is any callable.
 Wrap it in Depends() as a parameter default:

-from veloce import Depends, Request, Veloce
+from veloce import Depends, Veloce

 app = Veloce()